 If you haven’t already, take a hard look at the performance measurements of your existing team.
 It provides a solid foundation in retaining your top members, identifying growth and recruiting the right skills.
 It can literally set you apart from your competitors by leveraging information you already have.

-In our next segment, we’ll look at the Offer process.
-Nearly 60 percent of seekers have a poor candidate experience.
-We’ll focus on top tips to improve that score.
+In our next segment, we’ll look at the importance of skills.
+It is estimated that 27% of the global job market in 2022 will consist of new emerging roles.
 If you prefer a personal discussion about People & Talent management, reach out to our Talent experts here.